c-sanders/BoostAndQtThreads/README.md

 + Locating the prerequisite file.

 Once the suffix rule has established the name of the prerequisite file, the next step is to locate it.
-The task of specifying where the make utility should look for this prerequisite file, is handled by one of the vpath directives which is defined within in the Makefile - in this particular case, the `vpath %.hpp` directive.
-This directive should list one of more directories for the make utility to search through whenever it is required to go looking for any `.hpp` files.
+The task of specifying where make should look for this prerequisite file, is handled by one of the vpath directives which is defined within in the Makefile - in this particular case, the `vpath %.hpp` directive.
+This directive should list one of more directories for make to search through whenever it is required to go looking for any `.hpp` files.
 If the prerequisite file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and prerequisite filenames just discussed) in order to update the target file.

 + Problem with this suffix rule and a workaround.

-There is a problem with this Makefile, and that is that it doesn't tell the make utility how to build `.cpp` suffixed moc files from `.hpp` files.
+There is a problem with this Makefile, and that is that it doesn't tell make how to build `.cpp` suffixed moc files from `.hpp` files.
 To help compensate for this, once the suffix rule has built its `.moc` target file, it then makes a copy of it.
 This copy has a similar name to the target file, except that the filename is prefixed by `moc_` and the filename extension is changed from `.moc` to `.cpp`.
 For example;